Skip to main content

 • Need your project to be compatible with GPL-licensed code.
 For example, the BSD or MIT License is compatible with every member of the GNU GPL license family.

 • Are creating a project within a community that tends to use a specific permissive license.
 In this case, peer pressure is a good thing.
-For instance, If everyone else is using the MIT License, you probably should, too.
+For instance, if everyone else is using the MIT License, you probably should, too.

 • Don’t want to spend time or resources managing complex license compliance issues.
-With permissive licenses, open source users don’t need to worry about source code disclosure requirements
+With permissive licenses, open source users don’t need to worry about source code disclosure requirements.

 If you’re still trying to decide which license to use, this guide can help, as can other OSS contributors.